myselfscrum/kochessenz-recipes/content/english/post/002-02-12-start-ins-fruhjahrsfasten.md

 This has been a whole lot of food today :) I don't feel much different than usual yet (ok, after the late Wiener Schnitzel the other day I already felt different), let's see how it continues....

+> ingredients of a lent meal - one carrot, 3 small potatos, 1 grated small beetroot, yoghurt